Brendan Brown

 Brendan’s clients have included Westpac, Bank of New Zealand (BNZ), Spark, Cheung Kong Infrastructure, ExxonMobil and Deutsche Bank.
 Brendan’s experience includes advising on transactions, obtaining binding rulings from Inland Revenue and representing clients in tax audits, disputes and litigation.

-Brendan is recognised as ‘Best of the Best’ in Tax law by Expert Guides 2020 and 2021, leading tax lawyer by Chambers and Partners 2020, Asialaw Profiles 2020, Asia Pacific Legal 500, and Best Lawyers® 2021 (‘Lawyer of the Year’, NZ), as well as a Leading Adviser by Tax Controversy Leaders 2017 (7th Edition).
-He was named in Australian Lawyer magazine’s 2016 ‘Hot List’ as one of the top private practice lawyers working in the Australasian legal market.
+Brendan is recognised as a leading tax lawyer by Chambers and Partners (ranked Band 1, 2023), Asia Pacific Legal 500 (ranked in the ‘Hall of Fame’ for New Zealand tax law (2023)) and Best Lawyers® 2021 (‘Lawyer of the Year’, NZ).
+He has been recognised as a Leading Adviser by Tax Controversy Leaders since 2017 and was named in Australian Lawyer magazine’s 2016 ‘Hot List’ as one of the top private practice lawyers working in the Australasian legal market.

-• Major New Zealand banks (through the New Zealand Bankers' Association) on the tax consequences of the new Basel III based regulatory capital requirements (including working with Inland Revenue and Reserve Bank of New Zealand officials to obtain in principle guidance as to the tax consequences of the new requirements).
+• Major New Zealand banks (through the New Zealand Bankers' Association) on the tax consequences of the new Basel III based regulatory capital requirements (including working with Inland Revenue and Reserve Bank of New Zealand officials to obtain in principle guidance as to the tax consequences of the new requirements) (bank).

 • Individuals on the tax consequences of gains and losses relating to property investments.